espressif/developer-portal/content/blog/integrating-embedded-swift-and-sdl3-on-esp32-c6/index.md

 [Embedded Swift](https://www.swift.org/blog/embedded-swift-examples/) brings the power and elegance of the Swift programming language to embedded systems like the ESP32 microcontrollers.
 In this article, we'll explore how to develop graphical applications for the ESP32-C3 and ESP32-C6 using Swift.
 We'll demonstrate how to integrate C libraries like SDL3 (Simple DirectMedia Layer 3), commonly used in desktop applications, into your Swift projects.
 With the help of the ESP-IDF (Espressif IoT Development Framework) and ESP-BSP (Board Support Package), you can create cross-platform applications that run on various ESP32 boards with minimal effort.

+### What is Embedded Swift?

+Embedded Swift is a subset of the Swift programming language tailored for embedded systems like the ESP32 series microcontrollers from Espressif.
+Swift, originally developed by Apple, is known for its expressive syntax, safety features, and performance.
+By bringing Swift to embedded platforms, developers can take advantage of these modern language features when programming resource-constrained devices.

 If you're new to Embedded Swift, we recommend to check out first the article [Build Embedded Swift Application for ESP32-C6](/blog/build-embedded-swift-application-for-esp32c6/).

 Note: Embedded Swift toolchain supports chips with RISC-V architecture (ESP32-C3, H2, C6, P4).
 Chips with Xtensa architecture are not supported due to [missing support in LLVM](https://github.com/espressif/llvm-project/issues/4) (ESP32, S2, S3).

+### What is SDL3?

+SDL3 (Simple DirectMedia Layer 3) is a cross-platform software development library written in C, designed to provide low-level access to audio, keyboard, mouse, joystick, and graphics hardware.
+It is widely used for creating multimedia applications, games, and graphical user interfaces on various platforms, including Windows, macOS, and Linux.

+### Combining Embedded Swift and SDL3

+Integrating SDL3 with Embedded Swift on the ESP32 platform allows developers to harness the strengths of both technologies.

+Let's explore an example where the main logic is written in Embedded Swift using SDL3 for loading and displaying text and graphical assets.

 ## Prerequisites

 Before getting started, make sure you have the following tools installed:

-Swift 6.1 (nightly): [Download and install Swift](https://www.swift.org/install) for your operating system.
+- Swift 6.1 (nightly): [Download and install Swift](https://www.swift.org/install) for your operating system.
-ESP-IDF 5.5: [Clone the ESP-IDF repository](https://github.com/espressif/esp-idf) and set it up according to the [installation guide](https://github.com/espressif/esp-idf?tab=readme-ov-file#setup-build-environment).
+- ESP-IDF 5.5: [Clone the ESP-IDF repository](https://github.com/espressif/esp-idf) and set it up according to the [installation guide](https://github.com/espressif/esp-idf?tab=readme-ov-file#setup-build-environment).

 ## Setting Up the Development Environment